Shura no Mon (1998 video game)

 Shura no Mon (修羅の門, Shura's Gate) is a 1998 fighting video game developed and published by Kodansha based on the 1987 manga of the same name.

 Reception

 The game was panned by Famitsu, that rated it 12 out of 40 (3/3/4/2) and called it a "kusoge".
 They criticized the game to be too simple, for not natural action, for the terrible music and graphics, for the long loading times, and they questioned if the game is really finished.
+Reviewer Ranbu Yoshida gave the unprecedented score of 2.
+It became the first console game to receive as low as 12 out of 40.